magentabusiness/magentabusiness.github.io/_includes/docs/user-guide/contribution/rule-node-development.md

 ## Overview

-In this tutorial, you will learn how to create custom rule nodes and add them to your ThingsBoard server instance.
+In this tutorial, you will learn how to create custom rule nodes and add them to your IoT Hub server instance.
 We will review rule nodes of three different types: Filter, Enrichment and Transformation.

 ## Prerequisites